cosmosking2050/API/1.3/README.md

 <h3>Fining your API Key</h3>

-You must request access to the API from your account manager.
-When the API is turned on you will have a link in the Account tab to API Settings.
-You can find or reset your API Key on this page.
+You must first request access to the API from your account manager.
+When the API is turned on, you can find your API Key in the API Settings page under your Account tab.

 <h3>Using the API</h3>

 There are two ways of making API requests:<br/>

-<code>GET Request</code> with URL encoded key/value pairs
+<code>GET Request</code>  - with URL encoded key/value pairs.

-<code>POST Request</code> with XML – XML needs to be passed inside an 'xml' variable.
+<code>POST Request</code> - with XML data passed inside an 'xml' variable.

 <h3>Authentication</h3>
 Authenticating an API call can be done in two ways:
-Using apikey    – Each request must contain API KEY that is used for authentication.
-The API KEY is a random, unique string that can be retrieved from the API Settings page.
+<code>apikey</code> – Each request must contain the accounts API KEY and MD5() encoded password.
-Using user/pass - Each request must contain username and MD5() encoded password.
+<code>username</code> - Each request must contain the username and MD5() encoded password.
-<br/><br/>

 <b>Related Error codes:</b><br/>
 E100, E101, E102, E103, E104, E105, E106, E107, E108, E109